All Episodes

 We gave the money away, requiring that they loan it, but they're not lending it because their customers don't have the ability to pay it back.

-Their customers aren't in the position to start borrowing right now.
+Their customers aren't in the position to start borrowing right now, and the banks don't want to lend it anyway.

 They want to use the money to shore up their own reserves for whatever reason.

-Uh now the Treasury Secretary is part of the executive branch, but it doesn't say the president has any authority.
+Now, the Treasury Secretary is part of the executive branch, but it doesn't say the president has any authority.

 I guess the president could go and tell the Treasury Secretary what to do in terms of an order, and he could assert control that way.

-Uh but it's a small step.
+But it's a small step.

 It's a small step once we accept the notion that the President of the United States can dictate to companies with federal money how they decorate their offices or what they do with the money.

-It's a small step from that to the president dictating to companies who do not get money from the government, how they can build their cars, build their own, and we're already there with all these green initiatives.
+It's a small step from that to the president dictating to companies who do not get money from the government how they can build their cars, build their own.

-This is why we're troubled out there, uh, ladies and gentlemen, over what we see heading down the road.
+This is why we're troubled out there, ladies and gentlemen, over what we see heading down the road.

-Rich and Waycross, Georgia.
+Rich in Waycross, Georgia.

 We're going to start with you on the phones.

-It's open line Friday.
+It's Open Line Friday.

 Great to have you here.